 The beginning of the end: Notification Center and iOS 7

-Where this concept really took off is iOS 7, particularly with Control Center and the new Spotlight search tool.
-Control Center is my favourite app even not being an app.
+Where this concept took off is iOS 7, particularly with Control Center and the new Spotlight search tool.
+Control Center is my favorite app even not being an app.
 It gives quick access to common actions and settings with a swipe up from the bottom of the screen (again, no horizontal target).

 iOS 8 and 3rd Party Apps

 With iOS 8, Apple is set to take this design approach to the next level.
-Again, this post is not supposed to be a review of iOS 8 because a) I never actually used it and b) in a few weeks there will be a ton of great reviews flocking around the internet.
+This post is not supposed to be a review of iOS 8 because a) I never actually used it and b) in a few weeks there will be a ton of great reviews flocking around the internet.
 I will just list here some of the key areas where this trend is clearly visible: